-While renewable energy can help your household by providing electricity and energy for appliances, it can also start to build a better and stronger community.
+Renewable Energy & Community While renewable energy can help your household by providing electricity and energy for appliances, it can also start to build a better and stronger community.
 Renewable energy can play a very important role in changing the community for the better.
-Let us look at what effects renewable energy can have on your community.
+Let's look at what effects renewable energy can have on your community.